0xDBFB7/ceramic/documents/terse.md

 Alumina can be readily brazed by the "active metal" process.
 In essence, this merely requires a titanium interface layer; the titanium adheres strongly to the alumina when molten, after which standard filler rods and brazing techniques can be used.
 The entire process must take place in a high vacuum or exceptionally clean argon atmosphere, else inert titanium oxides and nitrides will form.

+A low-melting-point titanium alloy is usually used, as pure Ti melts at some 1800 C.

 A soft copper or Kovar interface layer is often used to prevent differing thermal coefficients from cracking the ceramic when the weld cools.

 See @hammond1988brazing and *Is it possible to braze ceramics?* *P.M.Roberts/Delphi Brazing Consultants* for details.